microsoft/hi-ml/docs/source/datasets.md

 For debugging, it is essential to have the ability to run a script on a local machine, outside of AzureML.
 Clearly, your script needs to be able to access data in those runs too.

-There are two ways of achieving that: Firstly, you can specific an equivalent local folder in the `DatasetConfig` objects:
+There are two ways of achieving that: Firstly, you can specify an equivalent local folder in the `DatasetConfig` objects:
 ```python
 from pathlib import Path